Skip to main content

 The --volume flag syntax represents a bridge between the host machine and the docker instance.
 If your data is contained within the directory /home/user/datasets, then you would replace $MOUNT with /home/user/datasets.

---workdir indicates that we're now primarily working in the virtual directory /datasets within the docker container.
-All subsequent MetriCal commands are run as if from that virtual /datasets directory.
+--workdir indicates that we're now primarily working in the /datasets directory within the docker container.
+All subsequent MetriCal commands are run as if from that /datasets directory.

 Licensing